OUR SOCIAL RESPONSIBILITY POLICY

 - We issue many raffle-prize vouchers for a huge variety of charity fundraisers every week.
 We also donate lots of products to charity events.

 - Before covid struck, we invited the local community to come have a free lunch at HECK HQ once a month.
 This attracted lots of elderly neighbours who are feeling a bit lonely.
-The team sit with them and provide a table service.
-Since covid, the factory has been unable to invite visitors but instead, we have delivered seasonal lunches to their doors, as well as gifted limited-edition packs.
+The team sit with them and provide a table service which is a lovely way to give something back to our rural area.
+During covid, the factory was unable to invite visitors but instead, we delivered seasonal lunches to their doors, as well as gifted limited-edition packs.
+Now that covid is a thing of the past, we have opened our doors again and are back feeding the locals a lovely homecooked lunch once a month.

-- Another thing we did prior to covid was factory tours for various groups such as the WI, school trips etc. We do not charge for tours, but suggest visitors donate to a charity of their choice.
+- We have shown many groups around our factory, such as the WI, school trips etc. They get to see the entire production process and have the opportunity to taste a range of products at the end.
+We do not charge for tours, but suggest visitors donate to a charity of their choice.

 - The HECK team litter pick along the side of the A1 on a regular basis.